awaran/AutoScreenshotAccessibility/README.md

 Whenever you want to create a snapshot use snapshot(“unique id in this location 1”).
 In the following code, the Unique id is "11UserEntries".
 Please replace "11UserEntries" with your own unique Identifier.
-*Details: This id will be used to create the filename of the photo and possibly modify the name of the google slide it creates.
-The photo filename is device + language + uniqueId + last word in launch arg(it's for different accessibility screenshoting)*
+<sub><sup>*Details: This id will be used to create the filename of the photo and possibly modify the name of the google slide it creates.
+The photo filename is device + language + uniqueId + last word in launch arg(it's for different accessibility screenshoting)*</sup></sub>
 ```swift
 snapshot("11UserEntries")
 ```